apostrophecms/apostrophe-multisite/README.md

   // For speed, make sure a site is live on this many processes,
   // on separate servers when possible.
 Processes are SHARED
-  // by MANY sites, but setting this high still uses more RAM
+  // by MANY sites, but setting this high still uses more RAM.
+  // Can also be CONCURRENCY_PER_SITE env var
   concurrencyPerSite: 1,

   // If we receive no new requests for a site in an hour,